 Choosing off-the-shelf AI solutions to target specific quick-win use cases enables utilities to realize immediate gains, and increase their confidence in the capabilities of AI.
 Once success has been established, utilities can roll AI out to other applications and use cases, such as customer service chatbots or automated IT help desks.

-Forward-thinking utilities have already made significant inroads in harnessing the power of AI to deliver tangible business results.
+Forward-thinking utilities have already made significant inroads in harnessing the power of Artificial Intelligence for utilities to deliver tangible business results.
 Some examples of use cases where AI has made a measurable impact include:

 Curbing high energy bills with predictive analytics